JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/tutorials/binary.md

 CurrentModule = CounterfactualExplanations
 ```

-# Counterfactual explanations for binary classification
+# Binary classification

 To understand the core functionality of `CounterfactualExplanations.jl` we will look at two example use cases of the `generate_counterfactual` function.
 This function takes a structure of type `AbstractGenerator` as its main argument.
-Users can utilize one of the [default generators](#default-generators): `GenericGenerator <: AbstractGenerator`, `GreedyGenerator <: AbstractGenerator`.
-Alternatively, users can also create their own [custom generator](#custom-generators).
+You can utilize one of the [default generators](#default-generators): `GenericGenerator <: AbstractGenerator`, `GreedyGenerator <: AbstractGenerator`.
+Alternatively, you can also create your own custom generators as we will see in own of the following sections.

 ## Default generators